 1. The assessments will be marked as Common and will not be editable - neither the quiz question(s), submission settings, nor evaluation criteria.
 Although, instructors will be able to set the published date and deadlines for the assessments.

-2. Lessons that are copied over will also be marked as Common and cannot be deleted.
-Although, they will be editable and instructors will be able to add new pages, edit the existing pages, and include assessments as part of the lesson.
+2. Lessons that are pushed to the classroom will also be marked as Common and cannot be edited.
+Although, instructors will be able to set the published date and deadlines for the lesson and publish the lesson pages as per their requirement.

 Once a unit is pushed to a classroom, its assessment are added to the classroom as common assessments.
 By default, they are in draft mode.
 Once published, they become available to the classroom's learners.
 Learners can make submissions as usual for the assessments and as an instructor you can grade the submissions as you do in a normal workflow.